dkarchmer/django-aws-template/README.md

 You must have the following installed on your computer

-* Python 3.6 or greater
+* Python 3.8 or greater
 * Docker and docker-compose

-If not using docker, te following dependencies are also needed:
+If not using docker, the following dependencies are also needed:

 * nodeJS v5
 * bower